 Write It Down:

 Writing down a list of actions gives my life structure.
 These are similar to core values, but require specific/immediate attention.
-My list of actions contain habits I strive to cultivate in my daily life.
-I refer to my list during down time so I know how to be productive.
+My list of actions contain habits I strive to cultivate in my life.
+I refer to my list during down time so I remember what actually constitutes success (for me).

-- Exercise – I strive for three or four trips to the gym per week.
-As a result, physical strength turns into mental strength.
-For instance, if I can blow through a minute of mountain climbers, I know I can get through stressful scenarios at work.
+- Exercise – I strive for three or four trips to the gym per week in the hopes of physical strength turning into mental strength.
+Naturally, if I can blow through a minute of mountain climbers, I have a better chance at getting through stressful scenarios at work.

 - Eating Healthy – My performance starts to suffer when I don’t eat enough protein and healthy fats.
 When this happens, I rely more on caffeine to get me through the day.

 - Reading & Writing – This cultivates my love of learning.
-It’s a way for me to pick up on new ideas and it’s exercise for my mind.
+It’s a way for me to pick up on new ideas and exercise my mind.

 - Sleep – I shoot for seven to eight hours each night.
 As a result, my social life takes a small hit.
 But on the road to developing healthy habits, a few sacrifices may be necessary.